Home Dental Care after coronavirus

-On this page, we have compiled a collection of useful tips and advice taken from our regular dental health news pages.
-The focus is on preventive dental care during the coronavirus lockdown to help you manage your oral health at home.
+On this page, please find a collection of articles selcetd from our regular dental health news pages.
+The focus is on preventive dental care after coronavirus lockdown is lifted to help you manage your oral health at home.

-With dental surgeries closed, we know that some of you are experiencing a range of dental problems without being able to visit your dental surgery for face-to-face treatment.
+With dental surgeries reopening after the coronavirus lockdown, we know that some of you have experienced a range of dental problems without being able to visit your dental surgery for face-to-face treatment.
+Preventive care at home has never been so important.

 We’ve all had to change our routines to accommodate schools being closed and the stay at home restrictions.
 As part of the family’s daily routine, make sure that the day begins and ends with two minutes of tooth-brushing with a fluoride toothpaste.
 Remember to spit out at the end, but don’t rinse as you want the fluoride to stay on your teeth helping to strengthen them.

 We are aware that people may be experiencing pain and have dental concerns.
-We have linked advice for dental problems on our homepage.
+Visit our homepage to easily find more linked advice for dental problems.
 We urge you to use the link above to get in touch with us to ask us your questions.
 Our team of professionals is on hand to help you with advice until you can see a dentist.

 Flossing is a great way to help keep your teeth and gums in good condition.
 Indeed, if you’re noticing itchy gums, or bleeding when you brush, reach for the floss.
 In a short time, regular flossing can help restore gum health.
 You may also wish to learn more about inter-dental brushes.